JohnMurga/atom-workaronds/README.md

 But over time most got fixed, so now it just does the following :

 + Bundle my favorite fonts for whatever environment I use Atom in.
-+ Fix a lockup when doing package handling on Windows.
 + Fix issues with bundled font alignment.
 + Backup my Atom config.